One study suggests that nearly 11% of adults in the United States have a food allergy (

 Like a shellfish allergy, a fish allergy can cause a serious and potentially fatal allergic reaction.
 The main symptoms are vomiting and diarrhea, but, in rare cases, anaphylaxis can also occur.

-This means that those who are allergic to fish are usually given an epi-pen to carry in case they accidentally eat fish.
+This means that those who are allergic to fish are usually given an epinephrine auto-injector to carry in case they accidentally eat fish.

 What’s more, since shellfish and fish with fins don’t carry the same proteins, people who are allergic to shellfish may not be allergic to fish.